briancalma/PushManager/README.md

    username : admin
    password : admin

-5. After logging in you are redirect to the dashboard and another form will show asking for your FCM server key.
+5. After logging in you are redirected to the dashboard and another form will show asking for your FCM server key and your FCM Web SDK.

+### Server Key Installation
-6. Fill up the field and submit take note that the server key is a string created by FCM.
+1. Fill up the field and submit take note that the server key is a string created by FCM.
 Go to your FCM console for more details.

-7. After fillingup the field a message will show that "You successfully installed PushPanda Notification Plugin"
+2. After fillingup the field a message will show that "You successfully installed PushPanda Notification Plugin"
    - if for some reasons an error occured during this phase please make sure that your apache server and your app/webroot/files folder are writable.

+### Service Worker And FCM Token Initializer Script
+Take note that this method requires your server key so before going here you must provide your Server Key.
+If you want to automatically create a service worker that will handle the push notifications in the background and also a script that will automatically create an FCM token for you follow this steps :
+1. Fill up the form asking for your FCM Web SDK , go to your FCM console and copy and paste your sdk your code must look something like this :

+        // Initialize Firebase
+        var config = {
+            apiKey: "YOUR-API-KEY",
+            authDomain: "AUTH-DOMAIN",
+            databaseURL: "DATABASE",
+            projectId: "PROJECT-ID",
+            storageBucket: "STORAGE-BUCKET",
+            messagingSenderId: "Sender ID"
+        };

+        firebase.initializeApp(config);

+2. Submit the form and you will see a message saying "Success in Configuring your Request Permission Script And your Service Worker!".

-8. You can then logout.
+You can then logout.
 Congrats you successfully installed the plugin!
 Now you can use PushPanda Notification plugin in any controller in your application.

 ### Using the Plugin
 To use the plugin be sure that you installed your service worker and needed javascript files in your application.
 It is worth noting that this plugin sends a DATA Payload message thus this means that you must configure your service worker to handle that type of messages.
 Wait for the other versions of this plugin for i might include the service worker and scripts generation 🐼.